tjhop/prometheus-mcp-server/README.md

   lint                           run linters
-  binary                         build a binary build                          alias for `binary` test                           run tests container                      build container image with binary image                          alias for `container` podman                         alias for `container` docker                         alias for `container` mcphost                        use mcphost to run the prometheus-mcp-server against a local ollama model inspector                      use inspector to run the prometheus-mcp-server open-webui                     use open-webui to run the prometheus-mcp-server gemini                         use gemini-cli to run the prometheus-mcp-server against Google Gemini models
+  binary                         build a binary build                          alias for `binary` build-all                      test release process with goreleaser, does not publish/upload test                           run tests container                      build container image with binary image                          alias for `container` podman                         alias for `container` docker                         alias for `container` mcphost                        use mcphost to run the prometheus-mcp-server against a local ollama model inspector                      use inspector to run the prometheus-mcp-server in STDIO transport mode inspector-http                 use inspector to run the prometheus-mcp-server in streamable HTTP transport mode open-webui                     use open-webui to run the prometheus-mcp-server gemini                         use gemini-cli to run the prometheus-mcp-server against Google Gemini models
 ```